DataDog/datadog-cdk-constructs/README.md

 ### Alternative Methods to Enable Source Code Integration
 If the automatic implementation doesn't work for your case, please follow one of the two guides below:
 <details>
-  <summary>datadog-cdk-constructs version satisfied, but Datadog Github Integration NOT installed</summary>
+  <summary>datadog-cdk version satisfied, but Datadog Github Integration NOT installed</summary>

   If the Datadog Github Integration is not installed, you need to import the `datadog-ci` package and manually upload your Git metadata to Datadog.
   We recommend you do this where your CDK Stack is initialized.